AI Security Guide

 2.3 The ML-on-Kubernetes Ecosystem

-KServe (formerly KFServing) is a standard Model Inference Platform on Kubernetes, built for highly scalable and production-ready model serving.
-It provides a simple, pluggable, and complete story for production ML serving, including prediction, pre-processing, post-processing, and explainability.
-It offers a standardized InferenceService custom resource that simplifies the deployment of models from various frameworks like TensorFlow, PyTorch, scikit-learn, and XGBoost, while providing production features like serverless inference with scale-to-zero, canary rollouts, and out-of-the-box integrations with explainability tools.
+It provides a complete story for production ML serving: prediction, pre-processing, post-processing, and explainability.
+It offers a standardized InferenceService custom resource that simplifies deploying models from various frameworks like TensorFlow, PyTorch, scikit-learn, and XGBoost, while providing production features like serverless inference with scale-to-zero, canary rollouts, and out-of-the-box integrations with explainability tools.

-The progression from a simple Docker container to a managed service on Kubernetes, and further to a comprehensive platform like Kubeflow, represents a maturation of MLOps practices.
-This evolution mirrors the broader shift in software engineering from monolithic applications to distributed microservices.
-This architectural paradigm shift has profound implications for how ML systems are designed and secured.
-Modern ML systems should be viewed not as a single deployable artifact, but as a composition of decoupled services—such as feature serving, model inference, and monitoring.
+This architectural paradigm shift has profound implications for how you design and secure ML systems.
+Modern ML systems aren't a single deployable artifact.
+They're a composition of decoupled services: feature serving, model inference, and monitoring.
 This structure enhances security by enabling fine-grained access control and component isolation.
-However, it also introduces new challenges in securing the network communication and authentication between these distributed services, a complexity that monolithic deployments did not face.
+However, it also introduces new challenges in securing network communication and authentication between distributed services—complexity that monolithic deployments never faced.

 Part II: Operationalizing Security with MLOps (MLSecOps)